-1. Your Identity: In order to make find success with social media branding, you need to know your business.
-What defines your brand and how does it differentiate from the others?
+1. Your Identity: In order to find success with social media branding, you need to know your business.
+What defines your brand identity and how does it differentiate from the others?
 What does it seek to achieve?
 Who and how does it want to impress?
-The clearer you are about your brand’s identity, the easier it will be craft the right message.
+The clearer you are about your brand identity, the easier it will be to craft the right message.

 2. Your Audience: A big part of social media branding is understanding and knowing your target audience like the back of your hand.
 This allows you to take a precise, tailored approach with your marketing efforts, rather than a blind, blanket one.

 If you want to help your audience, you need to get into their shoes.
 And look at their problems, wants and needs from their eyes.
 Ask yourself the right questions to identify them.
 For instance, what age group does your audience belong to?

 3. Your Content: share on social media shapes your brand, which is why it is integral that you share the right type.
 The content you share has the power to make or break your social media marketing campaign.
 So sharing the appropriate social media posts on each network should not be ignored.

 For instance, the power of video marketing in social media is something marketers shouldn’t disregard as the traffic from this content is expected to rise up to 82% in 2022.
 Although that’s a good percentage for potential consumers, keep in mind that the number of competitors is also growing, especially on YouTube channels.
 Yes, that is the inevitable reality of social media growth.
 And since statistics state that you only have two seconds to capture a potential buyer’s attention, you’d better create a strong video content that would stop the users from scrolling past your video post.